Here are two alternative views of change:

 There is no common blueprint for successful change.
 Each company undertakes its own individual journey of exploration and discovery, trial and error, experimentation and learning, before eventually arriving at an approach which reflects its own specific context and aspirations.
 Yet we can identify several strands that are interwoven through many successful change journeys.
 The People-Centred Change concept was first created in 2009 by Rosemary Exton and Peter Totterdill at the request of the Irish Business & Employers Confederation (IBEC), and has since been refined and developed by an international team of workplace innovation experts.
 It draws from a wide body of evidence and experience, all of which points to the importance of inclusive dialogue designed to generate critical insights and commitment from the workforce and other stakeholders.

 Several modules in this Programme describe specific workplace practices that lead to high performance, capacity for innovation and quality of working lives.
 People-Centred Change focuses on the process of introducing, contextualising and embedding these workplace innovation practices within an organisation.
-Whether or not you are starting with the Workplace Innovation Diagnostic® results, it guides you through the specific actions that need to be in place in order to create and deliver an effective Workplace Innovation Action Plan.
+Whether or not you are starting with the Workplace Innovation Diagnostic® results, it guides you through the specific actions that need to be in place in order to create and deliver effective change through workplace innovation.

 From here to there